LaravelDaily/laravel-tips/README.md

 ```php
 $orders = Order::all();
 ```
-But this can be slow if we have really huge data because Laravel prepares objects of the Model class.
+But this can be slow if we have really huge data, because Laravel prepares objects of the Model class.
 In such cases, Laravel has a handy function `toBase()`

 ```php
 $orders = Order::toBase()->get();
 //$orders will contain `Illuminate\Support\Collection` with objects `StdClass`.
 ```
-By calling this method it will fetch the data from the database but it will not prepares the Model class.
+By calling this method, it will fetch the data from the database, but it will not prepare the Model class.

 ## Models Relations